Hazard Control

 1. Identify the hazard

-5. Evaluate the effectiveness of the control
+4. Evaluate the effectiveness of the controls

-Monitor and review using
+Monitor and evaluate using

 Elimination

-Remove the hazard from the workplace
+Remove the hazard from the workplace.

 Substitution